AlmogBaku/openai-streaming/docs/reference.md

 class ContentFuncDef()
 ```

-A class that represents a content function definition - it's name and argument name.
+A class that represents a Content Function definition: function name, and argument name.

 <a id="stream_processing.DiffPreprocessor"></a>